tdevon/tylerdevon.com/index.md

 I study Computer Science at Michigan State University.

 ## Work
-I work with companies to expand their business, brand and influence online.
-I help by finding new ways to improve services and provide more value to customers
+I work with a handful companies to help expand their business, brand and influence online.
+I take the role of both a practicioner and adviser, where I uncover new ways of improving their services and providing value to their customers.